will-lamerton/FormJS/readme.md

     onsubmit: {
         type: 'POST' // <- Required | `GET` or `POST`
         url: '/url-to-send-request-to' // <- Required.

-        /**
-         * Optional.
-         *
-         * Run this code before any request or validations are made.
-         */
+        includeFormData: true // <- Optional | `true` or `false`.
+Defaults to `true`.

         before() {
-            //
+            // Optional | Run this code before any request or validations are made.
         },

         /**
-         * Optional.
-         *
-         * Run this code after the request is sent and a response
-         * indicating success is received.
          * @param  {object} response - response from submission.
          */
         success(response) {
-            //
+            // Run this code after the request is sent and a response indicating success is received.
         },

         /**
-         * Optional.
-         *
-         * Run this code before or after the request is sent because of something
-         * going wrong.
-This could be a server or front-end error.
          * @param  {object|string} error - error message.
          * @param  {null|string} [source=null] - system where the error took place if available.
          */
         error(error, source = null) {
-            //
+            // Run this code before or after the request is sent because of something going wrong.
+This could be a server or front-end error.
         }
     }
 });